prof-rossetti/intro-to-python/exercises/web-app/README.md

 Fork this Weather Web App repo (LINK TBA!!!) under your own control and then clone / download it onto your local computer.

-Follow the README instructions to setup the virtual environment, install package dependencies, and configure environment variables.
+Follow the README instructions to setup a virtual environment, install package dependencies, and configure environment variables.

 ### Running Locally